 - Iron shirts while they’re damp: You can skip drying your clothes completely.
 Take them straight from the washing machine to the ironing board.
 You’ll get a crisp look with this tip if you hang it up while it finishes drying to avoid further creases.

-- Save time with tinfoil: You can put a piece of tinfoil under your shirt to save time.
-The heat will reflect off the tinfoil and essentially iron both sides at once.
+- Save time with tinfoil: Put a piece of tinfoil under your shirt to save time.
+The heat will reflect off the tinfoil and essentially iron both sides simultaneously.

 - Check for stains: Before you iron, check for stains.
 The heat from your iron can permanently set a stain, therefore ruining your shirt.

 - Iron inside out: When possible, always iron a shirt inside out.
-If you do end up with a scorch mark, it’s better on the inside of the shirt than on the outside where everyone can see it.
-Ironing inside out is especially important for dark-colored clothes because it prevents iron shine marks on the front of your shirt.
+If you end up with a scorch mark, it’s better on the inside of the shirt than on the outside, where everyone can see it.
+This is especially important for dark-colored clothes because it prevents iron shine marks on the front of your shirt.

-- Spray starch: For the most professional finish, use small amounts of starch spray.
+- Spray starch: Use small amounts of starch spray for the most professional finish.
 Do this occasionally and only on the collars and cuffs.
-Starch stiffens fibers, making the shirt less flexible which can damage the shirt over time (2).
+Starch stiffens fibers, making the shirt less flexible, which can damage the shirt over time (1).

-- Take care of your iron: When you purchase an iron, you’re doing it to save money instead of taking your shirts to the dry-cleaners.
-Continue saving money by taking care of your iron.
-Always empty leftover water from the reservoir to avoid scale to build up.
+- Take care of your iron: Always empty leftover water from the reservoir to avoid scale building up.

-- Keep your iron clean: As well as avoiding scale build-up, it’s important to keep your iron clean so you don’t ruin your shirts.
-Run a damp cloth over the iron to remove any residue before using it.
+- Keep your iron clean: Run a damp cloth over the iron to remove any residue before using it.
 Rub a beeswax candle over the plate and rub it off to clean the iron thoroughly.

-- Iron in batches: It’s tempting to iron on the basis of when you wear the shirt, but you’ll save time by ironing in batches.
-Plus, you’ll get into the swing of it so that you all your shirts look uniform.
+- Iron in batches: It’s tempting to iron based on when you wear the shirt, but you’ll save time by ironing in batches.
+Plus, you’ll get into the swing of it so that all your shirts look uniform.
 Make sure you hang them up immediately after ironing to prevent more wrinkles.

 Dress To Impress

 Now that you know how to iron a shirt, you can always dress to impress.
-Once you get the hang of ironing shirts, you’ll be able to smooth out the most stubborn of wrinkles in only a couple of minutes.
+Once you get the hang of ironing shirts, you’ll be able to smooth out the most stubborn of wrinkles in only a few minutes.